| |

 They can also be used for measuring liquids, (such as oil, vanilla extract, milk & water), and the equivalent of these are ml (millilitre).
 1 tsp of liquid is 5ml & 1 tbsp is 15ml.

-Note also that some recipes may describe as “rounded” or “heaped tsp/tbsp” which is one that isn’t level.
+Note also that some recipes may describe as “rounded” or “heaped tsp/tbsp” which is one that is not level.
 But since these spoons can come in a good selection of sizes, these measurements are not too common.

 Measuring Jugs